 Clinical Training Activities

 Training is designed to expose practicum students to several different supervisors to enrich their learning experience.
 Externs receive two hours per week of individual clinical supervision.
 They meet one hour a week with a licensed psychologist who serves as the Primary Supervisor by overseeing the clinical work, general training experiences and professional growth of the extern.
 A Secondary Supervisor (a predoctoral intern or postdoctoral fellow) provides an additional hour per week of individual supervision.
 Externs meet for small group supervision, typically by a postdoctoral fellow, for 1.5 hours per week to provide case presentations, give peer feedback, and discuss general clinical issues.
-When an extern’s supervision is provided by unlicensed supervisors (i.e., Secondary Supervision or small group supervision), the supervisors are supervised by a licensed psychologist, and their supervisory sessions are routinely recorded.
+Externs also receive supervision from the Case Management Supervisor for 0.5-1.5 hours per week for their initial clinical interviews (intakes), diagnosis, early treatment planning, referral and case management, and report writing.
+There may be additional opportunity for externs to perform brief telephone assessment (triage) and in-person daytime crisis intervention under the supervision of the Case Management Supervisor in the spring quarter.
+When an extern’s supervision is provided by unlicensed supervisors (i.e., Secondary Supervision), the supervisors are supervised by a licensed psychologist, and their supervisory sessions are routinely recorded.

 This seminar is designed to provide a solid foundation of knowledge and skill in diagnostic, treatment, and ethical issues relevant to the theory and practice of brief psychotherapy.
 The seminar meets one hour per week and uses assigned readings, didactic lectures, demonstration, and case presentations.
 Externs learn about selection criteria, setting treatment goals, developing treatment plans, and implementing techniques which can promote the therapeutic process.